-Response: The applicant has retained Martin Schott and Associates to perform wetland delineation and habitat assessment at the subject property, to advise the project design team, and to prepare a WRA impact mitigation and replanting plan specifically for the proposed development (see Exhibit C).
+Response: The applicant has retained Martin Schott and Associates to perform wetland delineation and habitat assessment at the subject property, to advise the project design team, and to prepare a WRA impact mitigation and replanting plan specifically for the proposed development (see Exhibit C and Sheet C1.3, which expands upon the mitigation and replanting plan to including plantings for the remainder of the site).
 The plan incorporates the project arborist's recommendations for tree removal and conservation.
 The submitted report and planting plans satisfy the requirements of this Section.